trustoverip/EasyCLA/README.md

 You can find [detailed information here](https://trustoverip.org).
 If you have issues, please email [info@example.org](mailto:info@example.org).

 Join a community of individuals and organizations solving the toughest technical and human-centric problems in digital trust.
 [ToIP Foundation](https://trustoverip.org/get-involved/membership/).

+This is my PR change